 This line of research lends itself to applied fields such as language pedagogy and lexicography.
-In this respect, I am working with others at UT-Austin to develop a bilingual (German-English) dictionary with detailed descriptions and naturally-occurring examples.
+In this respect, I have been part of a collaborative effort to develop a bilingual (German-English) dictionary with detailed descriptions and naturally-occurring examples.
 This resource is built on principles from FrameNet and emphasizes problematic differences in the cultural connotations of words as well as their grammatical patterns.

 I am also very interested in the communities of German immigrants outside of Europe.
-I have been working as a graduate research assistant with the Texas German Dialect Project and have recently begun fieldwork on the Pomeranian Low German immigrant community near my hometown in Central Wisconsin.
+I have extensive research experience through the Texas German Dialect Project and have also started a similar research program on the Pomeranian Low German immigrant community near my hometown in Central Wisconsin.

 My other scholarly interests include historical linguistics, corpus linguistics, the history and philosophy of linguistics, and older Germanic languages.

 Languages, Cultures, and Linguistics

 Lewisburg, PA, USA 17837

 Wisconsin Low German

 German Frame-based Lexicon Online